kairosity/mp4-lionize/README.md

 ## Reassuring Conventions

 As aforementioned in design and structure and feedback, I've kept everything about the application predictable and conventional.
-The level of user trust needs to be exceptionally high for any application that is seeking to sell something and take user payment information.
+The level of user trust needs to be exceptionally high for any application that is looking to sell something and take user payment information.

 ## Contextually Organised Content